This example shows how to add a title, axis labels and a legend to a graph using the

 Add a legend to the graph identifying each data set using the

-legend function a text string description for each line.
+legend function.
 Specify legend descriptions in the order that you plot the lines.

 legend('y = sin(x)','y = cos(x)')

-Change the location of the legend on the graph by setting its location using one of the eight cardinal or intercardinal directions.
-Display the legend at the bottom left corner of the axes by specifying its location as
+Specify the location of the legend on the graph by setting its location using one of the eight cardinal or intercardinal directions.
+Display the legend at the bottom left corner of the axes by specifying the location as

 To display the legend outside the axes, append